Another year is over. Where did the time go?

 Location: Les Menuires, France

 Affordable, stylish accommodation for in a French ski town is no longer a thing of daydreams.
-The established French hostel company ho36 is opening a new location (Dec.
-10, 2017) in Les Menuires, just a few meters away from the Croisette.
+The established French hostel company opened a new location in Les Menuires, just a few meters away from the Croisette.
 It features two bars and a restaurant, all adorned with wood furnishings that give that cozy ski lodge feel with a contemporary twist.

 Location: New Delhi